OrdnanceSurvey/GeoDataViz-Toolkit/README.md

 _In [this folder](https://github.com/OrdnanceSurvey/GeoDataViz-Toolkit/tree/master/Basemaps) you will find information about the OS range of basemap styles, the colour values for each and some additional information._

+## Cartographic Design Principles

+Inspired by Dieter Rams&#39; &#39;ten principles of good design&#39;, we have put together our own set of principles that we believe are fundamental to successful map design.

+_In [this folder](https://github.com/OrdnanceSurvey/GeoDataViz-Toolkit/tree/master/Cartographic%20Design%20Principles) you will find our eight Design Principles and a handy checklist._

 ## Colours

 The use of colour is very often fundamental to the success of a data visualisation.
 Colour can help with many elements of your design from improving visual contrast to simply catching the eye.
 Careful use of colour enhances clarity, aids storytelling and draws a viewer into your dataset.
 Poor use of colour can obscure data, or even mislead.